 Mom: You can’t really approve of that hideous new tattoo?

-You: I’m just happy that we’re all together.
+You: I’m happy we’re all together.

 Mom: She’s getting more outlandish every day.
 She’s never going to get a decent job the way she looks.